dscho/xkcd/content/comics/2025-7-28-kite-incident.md

 Megan: Eh, it's probably fine.

+[The line held by Megan leaves her hand almost horizontally before curving up.
+Cueball stands a little way downwind his hand up to the string, above head-height, as if supporting/stabilising it or testing its tendency to stay up.]

 Megan: The string is really starting to sag.

 Cueball: Maybe we could attach another kite?
 I'll go get one.

+[A new kite is attached just above the line, supporting it higher in the air, Megan's held end now leading up to the point it is joined.]

 Cueball: It worked!

 Megan: Nice!

+[Megan is feeding out line from a partly depleted spool, via a peg/ground anchor, with a knot visible a short way up the rising cord.
+Two further empty spoole are seen on the ground.
+Cueball is approaching with a box.]

 Cueball: I bought another package of string.